microchip-pic-avr-examples/avr128da48-freertos-tickless-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Tickless Example Using AVR DA Microcontroller and FreeRTOS
+# Tickless Example Using AVR® DA Microcontroller and FreeRTOS™

-The tickless project is a basic example that shows how to use low-power in a FreeRTOS project (tickless mode) using the MCC Melody library.
+The tickless project is a basic example that shows how to use a low-power functionality in a FreeRTOS project (Tickless mode) using the using the MPLAB® Code Configurator library..
 The MCC Melody generated project offers a seamless integration of the FreeRTOS kernel files and port files, by providing a basic project structure that can be used as a starting point for an RTOS application.

 The project is contained in a single source file (`freertos_interface.c`) as following:

 1. The main application loop creates a semaphore, a queue and two tasks, then starts the RTOS scheduler.
 2. The Queue Send Task is implemented by **prvQueueSendTask()**.
-It enters a blocked state in which it waits for the semaphore or for a set time to elapse (500ms in this demo case) in order to send a fixed value (100 in this demo case) to the queue.
+It enters a blocked state in which it waits for the semaphore or for a set time to elapse (500 ms in this demo case) in order to send a fixed value (100 in this demo case) to the queue.
 3. The Queue Receive Task is implemented by **prvQueueReceiveTask()**.
-It waits for something to be received and if it matches an expected value, it toggles the LED for a set amount of time (30ms in this demo case).
+It waits for a value to be received and if it matches the expected one, it toggles the LED for a set amount of time (30 ms in this demo case).

-In low power tickless mode the RTOS tick is stopped, meaning that an intended delay for a task could not be attempt using the **vTaskDelay()** RTOS function that is based on the tick interrupt.
+In Low Power Tickless Mode the RTOS tick is stopped, meaning that an intended delay for a task could not be attempted using the **vTaskDelay()** RTOS function that is based on the tick interrupt.
 For this example, the solution to obtain the delay needed for the Send Task is to use a semaphore that has a maximum block time of 500 ticks.
-The semaphore is never released, so the task will be blocked trying to acquire the semaphore for the maximum time of 500 ticks.
-The tick rate for this demo is set to 1 ms, resulting in 500 ms blocking time.
+The semaphore is never released, so the task will be blocked while trying to acquire the semaphore for the maximum time of 500 ticks.
+The tick rate for this demo is set to 1 ms, resulting in a 500 ms blocking time.

 ## Related Documentation